mosquitogames/1819rulebook/2_sequence-of-play.md

 Face-down Public Works cannot be Activated.
 On your turn, you may flip a face-down card back up by paying its price as a free Action.
 See [Flipping cards](/important-concepts#flipping-cards).

-## 5. Flush the Emporium
+## 5. Flush the Market
-Discard the rightmost Emporium card.
-Shift the other cards one space to the right, then draw the top card of the Emporium deck to fill the leftmost space.
+Discard the rightmost Market card.
+Shift the other cards one space to the right, then draw the top card of the Market deck to fill the leftmost space.